mattermost/mattermost-test-management/data/test-cases/plugins/gitlab/sidebar/refresh_sidebar_after_revoke.md

 ---
 # (Required) Ensure all values are filled up
-name: "Refresh the sidebar after revoking the application from Gitlab."
+name: "Refresh the sidebar after revoking the application from GitLab."
 status: Active
 priority: Normal
 folder: Sidebar